XenoAtom/XenoAtom.Ansi/doc/readme.md

 XenoAtom.Ansi is a .NET library for working with ANSI/VT escape sequences:

 - Emitting (writing) sequences for styling and a few cursor/screen operations
+- Formatting text using lightweight markup into ANSI output
 - Parsing sequences from a stream into structured tokens
 - ANSI-aware text utilities (strip, measure, wrap, truncate)